visit-dav/visit/src/doc/cli_manual/functions.rst

   LoadNamedSelection(name, engineName, simName) -> integer

-name : type
+name : string
     The name of a named selection.

-engineName : type
+engineName : string
     (optional) The name of the engine where the selection was saved.

-simName : type
+simName : string
     (optional) The name of the simulation that saved the selection.

 return type : integer